drmaize/ThermoAlign/README.md

     # This command has the following structure
     docker cp <containerId>:/TA_codes/<resultfolder> /local/path/target

-    # Here is an example of the actual command, which needs to be edited to reflect details on your machine
+    # Here is an example of the actual command, which needs to be edited to reflect details on your machine.
     docker cp 44a8a1fe2bff:/TA_codes/TA_2016-09-16T16_24_05_130340 /Users/ffx/Documents/ThermoAlign_results
-    # (i) Replace "44a8a1fe2bff" with the docker contaiener id on your machine;
+    # Replace "44a8a1fe2bff" with the docker contaiener id on your machine;
-    # (ii) Replace "TA_2016-09-16T16_24_05_130340" with the directory name of the output folder;
+    # Replace "TA_2016-09-16T16_24_05_130340" with the directory name of the output folder;
-    # (iii) Replace "/Users/ffx/Documents/TA_results" with the path to where you want to copy the output to
+    # Replace "/Users/ffx/Documents/TA_results" with the path to where you want to copy the output to

 <h1 id="docker">
 ThermoAlign is Dockerized